disberd/SimplePlutoInclude.jl/README.md

 By default, the call to `Base.names` will have the `all` keyword argument set to true in order to export all names defined directly within the _included_ file.

-The `@plutoinclude` macro accepts as additional inputs
+The `@plutoinclude` macro accepts as additional inputs any number of assignments expression of the form `name = value` where `value` must be a `Bool`.
+These expression are parsed at the beginning of the macro expansion and grouped as `kwargs` that are passed to the `Base.names` call.
+One could example set the `all` kwarg to false as in the example below: